Home » Training » Graduate and Post-graduate Students » Postdoctoral Fellowship

 How to Apply

 - For fullest consideration, submit the application online by January 11, 2016 at https://jobs.uic.edu/job-board.
 You will be asked to upload a letter of interest/cover letter, and a current cv/resume.
-When filling out the application, please provide the names and email addresses for your three references (one of whom needs to be a clinical internship supervisor); we will then contact your references to obtain a letter of recommendation.A transcript from your doctoral program (unofficial will be accepted) can be faxed or emailed separately to the attention of:
+When filling out the application, please provide the names and email addresses for your three references (one of whom needs to be a clinical internship supervisor); we will then contact your references to obtain a letter of recommendation.A transcript from your doctoral program (unofficial will be accepted) can be faxed or emailed separately.

 Counseling Center Web Address